 Besides budget, schedule, and assets, flexibility is a vital aspect of any engagement model.
-It is considered to assure that client modifications can be added anytime and agile methodology is followed for better collaboration.
+It is considered to ensure that client modifications can be added anytime and that agile methodology is followed for better collaboration.

 Control and Transparency

-One should select an engagement structure that provides the overall control and seamless communication with the team for continually updating current project progress and plan for further operations.
+One should select an engagement structure that provides overall control and seamless communication with the team for continually updating current project progress and planning for further operations.
 Also, all the terms and conditions must be cleared and signed between both parties in the beginning.

-As discussed above, IT organizations offer numerous engagement models, although it purely depends on your business demands, budget, and timeline while choosing one for your project.
-Every structure has its advantages and disadvantages, so it is essential to know about every model before finalizing anything.
+As discussed above, IT organizations offer numerous engagement models for software development, although it purely depends on your business demands, budget, and timeline when choosing one for your project.
+Every structure has advantages and disadvantages, so knowing about every model before finalizing anything is essential.

 In addition, you should understand components, such as project scope, business prerequisites, and terms and conditions of both organizations before going further with the development process.
 Finally, one must always consult with the IT firm to get an overview of the services included in each model and then only go for it.

 Parag Mehta, the CEO and Founder of Positiwise Software Pvt Ltd has extensive knowledge of the development niche.
 He is implementing custom strategies to craft highly-appealing and robust applications for its clients and supporting employees to grow and ace the tasks.
 He is a consistent learner and always provides the best-in-quality solutions, accelerating productivity.